When words fail

 We’re driving from the train station in Avignon to Valentine’s uncle’s farmhouse.
 She’s driving – I don’t have the right to, since I foolishly forget to renew my license.
 It’s a gorgeous, sun-soaked Provençal afternoon, and the pine- and lavender-scented air breezes through the windows.
 I choose a mostly lyricless jazz station we both agree on.
 My eyes dart to my smartphone where I pull up Google Maps, belting out directions.
 When the river Rhone flows by for a second time, I realize that Valentine has doubled back.
 This exasperates me.

 We begin to argue.
 That’s not exceptional.
 The dispute is a four or a five on a scale of ten.
 She says that I have a different tolerance for conflict.
 It’s something I acquired in that household I was raised in, a household where I had to fight a contrarian older brother and a strong-willed father who was a masterful wordsmith.
 This is not the kind of household Valentine comes from.
 She thinks these conflicts were a kind of violence I had to contend with, but I don’t see it that way.
 I see these disputes as a kind of care, a genuine interest in what the other person is saying, as well as a mutual strengthening and preparation for the challenges of the wider world.
-In my common language with my parents and siblings, no one could grow too content that they would always have the upper hand.
+In my common language with my parents and brother, no one could grow too content that they would always have the upper hand.
 Underneath it all, there was a kind of safety and comfort in just letting our words fly and letting our feelings be heard.